+Despite these challenges, the MTA remains committed to its Capital Program.
 The MTA's \$51.5 billion 2020-2024 Capital Program represents the largest investment in MTA infrastructure in state history, 70 percent larger than the previous program.
 The program will revitalize the subway system and prioritize improving signal technology, increasing accessibility, improving quality of life issues, ensuring investment in the Long Island Rail Road (LIRR) and Metro North Railroad, and upgrading bus service.

-This monumental investment builds on a historic year for the MTA with the State's passing of key reforms and new dedicated funding streams to provide \$25 billion in new financing supporting nearly half the 2020-2024 Capital Plan.
+This monumental investment builds on the State's passing of key reforms and new dedicated funding streams to provide \$25 billion in new financing supporting nearly half the 2020-2024 Capital Plan.

 At the center of the new funding is the Central Business District Tolling Program, which was enacted by the Governor and Legislature in the FY 2020 Budget.
-The Governor's congestion pricing plan is the first of its kind in the nation and will combat gridlock and deliver \$15 billion of the \$25 billion in new financing provided by the State.
+The congestion pricing plan is the first of its kind in the nation.
+It will combat gridlock and deliver \$15 billion of the \$25 billion in new financing provided by the State.
+While its implementation has been slowed by the federal government's failure to provide necessary guidance and approvals, the expectation is that with new leadership in Washington, it will now advance.
 The remainder is supported by \$10 billion from a progressive tax on high-end real estate sales and from leveling the playing field between brick and mortar and online retailers.

-New York State has committed an additional \$3 billion investment, to be matched by New York City, to fund the MTA's 2020-2024 Capital Program.
-This funding will help make the subway system more accessible.
-The program will increase accessibility by making 70 more subway stations ADA-accessible so that stations serving over 60% of passengers will be accessible.
+New York State has committed an additional \$3 billion investment to be matched by New York City to fund the MTA's 2020-2024 Capital Program.
+The program will increase accessibility by making 70 more subway stations ADA-accessible so that stations serving over 60 percent of passengers will be accessible.

 In addition to historic investments in new rolling stock (subway cars, train cars, and buses), the new MTA Capital Plan will advance several major construction projects.
-These include Phase 2 of the Second Avenue Subway, which will provide three new fully-accessible stations and a connection with Metro-North.
+These include Phase 2 of the Second Avenue Subway, which will provide three new fully accessible stations and a connection with Metro-North.
 Penn Station Access is fully funded and will carry the New Haven line and East Bronx residents directly into Penn Station.
 Funds are provided for the final stage of the East Side Access project, which will soon bring the Long Island Rail Road into Grand Central Station.
-The new program will also complete funding for the LIRR Third Track, adding 10 miles of mainline between Floral Park and Hicksville and providing capacity and shortening service disruptions for 41% of LIRR ridership.
+The new program will also complete funding for the LIRR Third Track, adding 10 miles of mainline between Floral Park and Hicksville and providing capacity and shortening service disruptions for 41 percent of LIRR ridership.

 To achieve the program's ambitious goals, Governor Cuomo and the Legislature enacted the MTA Transformation Plan, which includes new principles to ensure capital projects move forward speedily, on budget, and in order of priority.
 This includes reforms to vendor accountability, reorganizing the Authority including Capital Construction and Development, and the use of design-build project delivery.
-Other reforms, in addition to the reorganization of the authority, include the Train Speed and Safety Task Force, the Help for the Homeless Initiative, Fare Evasion and Worker Safety Task Force, and the station and train intensive cleaning initiative.

-The Executive Budget proposes additional MTA reforms designed to provide safety and protections for subway riders and workers.
-These reforms include banning sexual offenders from the subway and increased protections for subway workers against assault and harassment.
+The Executive Budget proposes additional MTA reforms designed to provide safety and protections for MTA workers, including increased protections for subway workers against assault and harassment.